 DGM Training Manager, Russell Hay, has been involved in the cargo industry since 1976.
 In his previous position with Air New Zealand he was responsible for training courier, road transport and airline operations staff in the handling and processing of cargo.
 He also represented the airline regularly at IATA Dangerous Goods Board meetings.
 A significant portion of this training was allocated to the carriage of dangerous goods and Russell has become an acknowledged expert in this field.

 Russell is an accomplished presenter and has addressed conferences in Hong Kong, Australia and New Zealand.
 He is the current Chairman of the New Zealand Dangerous Goods Air Transport Council.

 About Touzelle Batkin

-Our trainer, Touzelle, brings many years of experience with biosecurity and has also been a laboratory technician and vet nurse.
+Touzelle brings many years of experience with biosecurity and has also been a laboratory technician and vet nurse.
 She has worked in all areas of the Ministry for Primary Industries (MPI) border clearances including managing and training Quarantine Inspectors at the Auckland Port.

+Touzelle has recently undergone specialist training in New Zealand and Singapore to become an approved IATA Dangerous Goods trainer.

 Touzelle currently takes the Infectious Substances by Air course, Introduction to Freight Forwarding Course and Regulated Air Cargo Agent course,.
 From 2018 she will also start facilitating various Dangerous Goods training offered by DGM including Dangerous Goods Handling, International Maritime Dangerous Goods, and the IATA Dangerous Goods Course.